suhasmaddali/Quora-Question-Pairs-Similarity/README.md

 ## Machine Learning and Data Science

 Since there are questions that could be semantically and structurally similar to the already asked questions, it would be great to classify those questions as being equivalent and vice-versa.
+Generating a dataset of 2 questions and an output variable of whether it is the duplicate of the other is handy for machine learning purposes.